-In order to detail the explanation of the realized study, this paper presents only the study of one propulsion system with a single vehicle.
-Aiming the simplicity of the model of the complete system (vehicles and drivers), this work discusses the propulsion system or power train group (motor and set of pneumatic valves) in order to verify the possible states and prove that the proposed controller for the propulsion system is result in only three different states: OFFLINE, PUSH and PULL.
+In order to detail the study, this paper presents only the case of one propulsion system with a single vehicle.
+Aiming the simplicity of the model of the complete system (vehicles and drivers), this work discusses the power train group (motor and set of pneumatic valves) in order to verify the possible states and to prove that the proposed controller for the propulsion system is allowed to operate in only three different states: OFFLINE, PUSH and PULL.